rombrew/gp/README.md

 ## Usage

-You can just use GP with a plain text files or CSV tables.
+You can just use GP to view a plain text file or CSV table.

 	$ gp file1.txt file2.csv ...